 - Where Should Safety Colors Be Used?

 The term “safety color” is used to describe the regulated or best practice method use of colors for safety purposes in the workplace.
 There are many standards in place concerning the proper use of safety colors from a variety of organizations, including OSHA and ANSI.

 While there are many organizations and agencies that assign safety colors different meanings, a lot of them have significant overlap.
 This is done intentionally to help ensure standards apply across as wide a range of situations as possible.

-OSHA Safety Colors
+OSHA Safety Colors Defined

-Companies that familiarize themselves with the different sets of guidelines they provide can help facilities learn how to properly use safety colors, which will not only improve workplace safety, but will also help them stay in compliance with OSHA guidelines.
+Companies that familiarize themselves with the different sets of guidelines OSHA provides can help facilities learn how to properly use safety colors, which will not only improve workplace safety, but will also help them stay in compliance with OSHA guidelines.
 This is because each color in a code compliant and visually communicative facility is assigned a different meaning.

 - Warning – The warning category is for when there is a risk, but it is not as severe or immediate as when danger is used.
 The safety color associated with warning is orange or predominantly orange.
-As with the red, any lettering or symbols should be a contrasting color.
+As with the red, any lettering or symbols must be a contrasting color.